Part 4—Use ANDRILL Animation to Simulate Climate Conditions

 - View the animation of ANDRILL drilling on the ice shelf, below.
 (Note: this is a flash animation.
 It runs better in Firefox than Safari.)
 Note: It can also be viewed on the ANDRILL media homepage.
 In the animation, the column at the right shows sediment deposits as they occur at the drill site.
 Note that the sediment types differ based on whether they were deposited under the ice or in open water.
 This is the information in the cores that researchers use to piece together Earth's climate history.

 Next, look at the two boxes in the lower left hand side, below the graphic.
 One box shows the time in years since the temperature changed.
 The other shows the distance of the ice shelf advancing (+ numbers), or retreating (- numbers), since the last change in temperature.
 At the start they both read "0" because the animation starts with today's conditions.

-- Move the temperature slider up and down to increase, and then decrease, the temperature.
-Watch the animation and notice the change in the position of the ice shelf and the type of sediment layers being deposited.
 The higher the temperature, the faster Earth is warming, and the faster the ice shelf will retreat.
 The colder the temperature the faster Earth is cooling and the faster ice shelf will advance.
 Notice that even as the ice shelf advances and retreats, the location of the drill site does not change.
 The scale at the top of the page remains the same and shows the difference between where the ice shelf is today and its movement as you play the animation.

 Step 3 Create a Climate Change Cycle